 If you push the accelerator down too far to avoid changing into a lower gear, then you’re actually using more fuel than it’d take to change down a gear.
 Obviously if you’re driving an automatic you’ve no need to worry, it’ll choose the right gear for you!

-As well as getting into the habit of doing all this, another thing to help you save a bit of cash on your fuel is by using an app to find the cheapest fuel in your area, there's one in our list of helpful driving apps.
+As well as getting into the habit of doing all this, another thing to help you save a bit of cash on your fuel is by using an app to find the cheapest fuel in your area.